repeating/PoputchikiInno/README.md

 To run the software, you should first install and run the back-end as described in the Readme file in `/backend` folder.
 Then, you should install and run the front-end as described in the Readme file in `/frontend` folder.

+### Run on Docker

+You can easily install and run the app, and access it via browser using Docker.
+Simply run the `docker-compose up` and then you'll be able to access the app on `http://localhost:19006`

 ## Architecture Decision

 ### Back-end